Team-Full-Stack/teamfullstack/_posts/2024-14-18-asp-react-docker-compose.md

 ---

-ASP Dot Net 8.0 and React.ts with Docker compose Create root folder name like `asp-react-nginx-compose` or other suit able.
+ASP Dot Net 8.0 and React.ts with Docker compose Create root folder name like `asp-react-nginx-compose` or other suitable.

 In it create 3 folders and 1 file in root folder :
 #### The Project structure is: